ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - mint_assertion_format OPTIONAL.
 The format of the assertion payload.

 - hash_prev_message REQUIRED.
 The hash of previous message.

-- server_transfer_number OPTIONAL.
-  This is the transfer identification number chosen by the server.
-  This number is meaningful only the server.

 - server_signature REQUIRED.
 The digital signature of the server.